fluencelabs/nox/docs/src/quickstart/publish.md

 ```bash
 ./fluence setup
 ```
-This command will ask you to enter the Fluence contract address, Swarm and Ethereum node addresses, and, finally, your account credentials.
+This command will ask you to enter the Fluence contract address, IPFS and Ethereum node addresses, and, finally, your account credentials.
 It will create the config file which will be used by the CLI tool in the future.

-By default, Swarm and Ethereum nodes controlled by Fluence Labs will be used.
+By default, IPFS and Ethereum nodes controlled by Fluence Labs will be used.
 Note that you need to provide either the secret key **or** the Keystore file path + password to be able to send transactions to Ethereum.

 Having all that, now you are ready to publish your application: